scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 Example time series machine learning problems
 =============================================
-``cesium`` was designed with several time series inference challenges across various scientific disciplines in mind.
+``cesium`` was designed with several time series inference use cases across various scientific disciplines in mind.

-1. **Astronomical time series classification.** The Large Synoptic Survey Telescope (LSST), beginning in 2020, will survey the entire night’s sky every few days producing high-quality time series data on approximately 800 million variable sources and transient events :cite:`lsst2009`.
+1. **Astronomical time series classification.** Beginning in 2020, the Large Synoptic Survey Telescope (LSST) will survey the entire night’s sky every few days producing high-quality time series data on approximately 800 million transient events and sources with variable brightness (Figure :ref:`cesium-astro` depicts the brightness of several types of star over the course of several years) :cite:`lsst2009`.
 Much of the best science in the time domain (e.g., the discovery of the accelerating universe and dark energy using Type Ia supernovae :cite:`perlmutter1999,riess1998`) consists of first identifying possible phenomena of interest using broad data mining approaches and following up by collecting more detailed data using other, more precise observational tools.
 For many transient events, the time scale during which observations can be collected can be on the order of days or hours.
-Not knowing which of the millions of variable sources to examine more closely with larger telescopes and specialized instruments is tantamount to not having discovered those sources in the first place.
+Not knowing which of the millions of variable sources to examine more closely with larger telescopes and specialized instruments is tantamount to not having discovered those sources at all.
 Discoveries must be identified quickly or in real time so that informed decisions can be made about how best to allocate additional observational resources.

 .. figure:: cesium-astro